JTT Code of Conduct

 LOST & FOUND

 Please label your clothes and lunch bags so that they may be returned to you.
 Expensive or important items should not be brought to school, as the possibility of theft or damage exists.
-Our lost & found is located beside the Art room.
-Please note that any unclaimed articles will be donated to charity.
-We will put out any items on a table for one week before donating them to charity, and parents will be notified at this time.
-Students are asked to please bring valuable items that are found to the office for safekeeping.
+There will be no lost & found this year, as we can not have multiple touch points.

 As we have many students with life threatening allergies to peanuts/nuts and nut products, these should not come to school as part of a student’s lunch.

 We expect students to eat at school in the same manner as they would be expected to eat at home.
 Please remind your son/daughter that they should conduct themselves in an appropriate manner.
 We hope that all students will adhere to lunchroom rules so that they do not lose their lunchroom privileges.
 Repeated problems will result in alternate lunch provisions for a period of time specified by the Principal and/or Teacher.
 Students are required to clean their own eating area prior to dismissal (e.g., put away garbage, push in chairs, recycle cans).